Emmerich am Rhein: Places of interest

-Rhine Promenade.
-Emmerich's Rhine promenade is a popular spot for locals and visitors alike, offering peaceful views across the Rhine river and Emmerich's iconic Rhine Bridge.
-Having undergone a complete refurbishment between 2003 - 2007, the 1 km long promenade also boasts a variety of restaurants, coffee shops and the Rheinpark with its playground.
+Emmerich's Rhine promenade is a popular spot for locals and visitors alike, offering views across the Rhine river and Emmerich's iconic Rhine Bridge.
+Having undergone a complete refurbishment between 2003 - 2007, the 1 km long promenade also boasts restaurants, coffee shops and the Rheinpark at the end at the promenade with its playground, and war memorial.

-Geistmarkt and Farmer's Market.
-Located in close proximity to the Rhine Promenade is the Geistmarkt, which hosts Emmerich's Farmer's Market every Wednesday and Saturday.
-Shoppers have a wide choice of fresh produce ranging from vegetables, fruits, fresh fish, meat, antipasti as well as flowers.
+The Geistmarkt is located in close proximity to the Rhine Promenade and hosts Emmerich's Farmer's Market every Wednesday and Saturday, where shoppers can purchase fresh produce ranging from vegetables, fruits, fresh fish, meat, antipasti as well as flowers.
+It also hosts an annual fair and traditional marksmen's parades.

-Steinstraße.
 Running adjacent to the Rhine Promenade, the Steinstraße is Emmerich's main shopping mile, boasting a number of shops.
 Recent refurbishments have also opened up opportunities for new business ventures that are looking for a new HQ.

-Kaßstraße.
-Shoppers who are looking for additional shops and eateries can explore the Kaßstraße, which is a mere 5 minute walk from the Steinstraße.
+Shoppers who are looking for additional shops and eateries can explore the Kaßstraße, which is a 5 minute walk from the Steinstraße.

-Rhine Museum.
 In the Rhine Museum, 130 ship models are exhibited, as well as a radar unit, examples of fish taxidermy, maps of the Rhine, a historic Christophorus figurine and a library of the city's history.
-In addition there is a Biber submarine, a one-man U-boat from World War II and exhibitions regarding shipping on the Rhine, the history of the city and fisheries.
+In addition, there is a Biber submarine, a one-man U-boat from World War II and exhibitions regarding shipping on the Rhine, the history of the city and fisheries.

 PAN-Art Forum/Poster Museum.
 The famous poster collection is displayed in the former Lohmann chocolate factory in rotating exhibits.
+The collection is growing from donations from private and public institutions.
+It also houses the Jewish Cultural Space.

-Aero Club Emmerich e.V..
-Aviation fans and adrenalin junkies are encouraged to visit Emmerich's aero glider club 'Aero Club Emmerich e.V.'.
+Aviation fans and adrenaline junkies are encouraged to visit Emmerich's aero glider club 'Aero Club Emmerich e.V.'.

-Holy Ghost Church This Catholic church was built in 1966 and is especially striking due to its version of the cross made of scrap metal and the Stations of the Cross made of linen.
+The Holy Ghost Catholic Church was built in 1966 and is especially striking due to its version of the cross made of scrap metal and the Stations of the Cross made of linen.
 The architectural development during the time of the Second Vatican Council shaped the design of the church.